EricZinda/docsproto/devhowto/devhowtoMRSToPython.md

-## Converting MRS as text to a Python Function call
+## Converting MRS Text to Python Function Calls
 So far, we have been calling our predications directly as functions.
-To be able to translate MRS into executable code we're going to need a way to convert from the MRS textual representation to actual Python function calls.
-This section describes the approach and code we'll use to do that.
+To be able to solve an MRS we're going to need a way to convert from the MRS textual representation to actual Python function calls.
+This section describes how.

-We'll represent each predication in our MRS as a Python `list` with the predication name as the first element and the arguments as the rest.
+We'll use a simple Python representation that is easy to convert to from a raw MRS document: each predication will be a Python `list` with the predication name as the first element and the arguments as the rest.
 Like this for the `folder_n_of(x1)` and `compound(e1, x1, x2)` predications:
 ~~~
 ["folder_n_of", "x1"]
 ["compound", "e1", "x1", "x2"]
 ~~~
-This will be a simple Python representation that is easy to convert to when given a raw MRS document.

-To convert them into a Python function (like the one we wrote [above](devhowtoImplementPredication.md)) and call them, we need a mapping from the predication name as a text string (e.g. `"_folder_n_of"`) to the function and module where the function lives.
+To convert this representation into a Python function (like the one we wrote [above](devhowtoImplementPredication)) and call it, we need a mapping from the string name (e.g. `"_folder_n_of"`) to the function and module where the function lives.
 We'll do this using a Python feature called "decorators".
 It isn't important to understand *how* it works (but if you want to: [read this section](devhowtoPythonDecorators)).
 For our purposes, just understand that by writing two small Python classes we can now write code like this:
 ~~~
+# You can create global variables in Python
+# by just setting their values outside the scope
+# of any function, like this:
 vocabulary = Vocabulary()

 @Predication(vocabulary, name="_folder_n_of")